Dog Nose Discharge: Common Causes and Treatments

 If you can easily see what's in your dog's nose, carefully remove it with tweezers.
 If you can't or don't feel comfortable -- the nose can bleed a lot with minor trauma -- call your vet, who may need to sedate your pet to dislodge the blockage, and then prescribe antibiotics to avoid infection.

 Treatment depends on the cause.
-For a bacterial infection your vet may prescribe several weeks of antibiotics.
-Fungal infections usually require special treatments using topical anti-fungal drugs.
+For a bacterial infection, your vet may prescribe several weeks of antibiotics.
+Fungal infections usually require special treatments using antifungal drugs.
 Surgery may be necessary if your dog has chronic infections.

 Polyps and tumors.
 Blood, pus, or mucus can be a sign that your dog has nasal polyps (overgrown mucus-producing glands) or nasal tumors.
 Other signs include noisy breathing or a bulge on one side of the nose.
 Your pet’s appetite may decrease, as well.